ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ~~~
 {: #diagram1 title="redacted vCon object tree"}

-### appended
+### amended

-TODO: should the name be appended, updated or amended?

 A signed or encrypted vCon cannot be modified without invalidating it.
 In these cases, to allow for adding of additional information a new vCon instance version MUST be created.
-The prior vCon instance version is referenced by the [Appended Object](#appended-object).
+The prior vCon instance version is referenced by the [Amended Object](#amended-object).
-The vCon with appended or amended data contains all of the data that is in the referenced vCon with the exception of data that is amended.
+The vCon with amended data contains all of the data that is in the referenced vCon with the exception of data that is amended.
 That is to say that the newer version of the vCon is a deep copy of the prior version with the amended and additional data added to it.

 The prior vCon instance version SHOULD be referenced via the uuid of the prior vCon instance version, and MAY include the url and content_hash parameters (see [Externally Referenced Files](#externally-referenced-files)).

-* appended: "Appended" (optional, mutually exclusive with redacted and group parameters)
+* amended: "Amended" (optional, mutually exclusive with redacted and group parameters)

-#### Appended Object
+#### Amended Object

-The Appended Object contains the following parameters:
+The Amended Object contains the following parameters:

 * uuid: "String" (optional if inline or external reference provided)